 3. Research Color Psychology

 Different colors make us feel different things, whether we’re conscious of it or not.
 By taking the time to research color psychology, you can familiarize yourself with the meanings of different colors and choose ones that best reflect the message you want to communicate.

 Red, for example, is associated with confidence and energy, while brown conveys a more down-to-earth personality.

 4. Combine Colors With Care

-Once you’ve chosen your base color, you need to choose an accent and a neutral.
+Having chosen your base color, you need to choose an accent and a neutral color – perhaps with the help of a logo maker.
 Whether you’re hiring a professional or using a logo generator, take some time to play around with different logo color combinations until you find something that feels right.